USA & International Students

-Story Institute proudly welcomes actors from all over the world.
-To study in Canada as an international student check out this informative page on the Government of Canada web site.
+Story Institute proudly welcomes international students from all over the world to attend our leading Vancouver acting school.
+To study in Canada as an international student check out this informative page on the Government of Canada website.

 You may want to contact the Immigration Consultants of Canada Regulatory Council for support prior to submitting to the Canadian Consulate for processing.